 Respondent Comments Submitted Updates to Scoping Report I. Environment Agency The following documents should also be included: Thames Estuary 2100 (TE2100 plan) Thames River Basin Management Plan (RBMPs) (October 2015) Port of London Authority Plan (PLA) Thames Estuary 2100 (TE2100) briefing for Royal Borough of Greenwich Estuary Edges Guidance Green Capital Green Infrastructure for a Future City (2016) The recommended documents have been considered and added to Table 3.
-2. Historic England The following document should also be included: • Historic England Guidance on Strategic Environmental Assessment, Sustainability Appraisal and The Historic Environment (2016) 3.
-Natural England Natural England has confirmed that it does not wish to None required.

-comment on the Draft Scoping Report.
-4. , A section has been added following the compatibility matrix seeking opportunities to integrate objectives with policies where the objectives have potential for incompatibility.
+2. Historic England The following document should also be included: • Historic England Guidance on Strategic Environmental Assessment, Sustainability Appraisal and The Historic Environment (2016) The recommended document has been considered and added to Table 3.
+3. Natural England Natural England has confirmed that it does not wish to comment on the Draft Scoping Report.
+None required.
+4. Charlton Community Gardens Charlton Community Gardens objects to the separation of environmental, economic and social impacts within the objectives.
+The compatibility matrix does not attempt to integrate objectives and actions.
 Appendix A1 should be updated to include a transport policy or a fair wage strategy.
-Appendix AI includes all relevant plans and policies that are currently in force.
+A section has been added following the compatibility matrix seeking opportunities to integrate objectives with policies where the objectives have potential for incompatibility.
+Appendix A1 includes all relevant plans and policies that are currently in force.
 It includes several transport policies and the Greenwich Equality Policy.